Soujanya-37/PomodoroTimer/README.md

 Open your Command Prompt (cmd) or Terminal.

-Navigate to the folder where you saved the file:
+Navigate to the folder where you saved the file(for eg. if u have saved the project in Downloads folder):

 #### ->cd Downloads